zamrokk/JavaCDDDocumentation/README.md

 If the temperature is below, then the client will have its account credited with the redemption agreement amount of the contract, otherwise nothing happens.

-> (Credentials of the service API have been hardcoded, you can change this value with your own credentials on Bluemix)
+> (Credentials of the Weather service API have been hardcoded and are expired, you can change this value with your own credentials on Bluemix)

 ```java
 /**